Nick Douglas

-Nick Douglas (born Nicholas Charles Douklias; August 31, 1967) is an American musician, best known for being the bass player of Doro Pesch's band since 1990.
+Nick Douglas (born Nicholas Charles Douklias; August 31, 1967), also credited as Nick Mitchell, is an American rock musician, best known for being the bass player of Doro Pesch's band from 1990 to 2020 and since 2025.
 He released a solo album in 2001 and a second album in late February 2017.
 He worked with several other bands and artists, including Chris Caffery and BLAZE.

 Biography

 Nick was born in Camden, New Jersey, the son of a US Navy Father, and studied architecture before pursuing a career in music.
 He grew up listening to his Mother's collection of soul, Motown and 60s and 70s British rock records.
 He began playing bass at age 13 to differentiate from his brother and others in his neighborhood who had opted for the guitar.
 He took bass guitar lessons in his youth.